sketchthat/vagrant-lemp/README.md

 Will setup a base box which has Nginx config for Wordpress or Symfony apps.

+##Prerequisites
+This configuration expects you to have installed vagrant ([installing vagrant](https://www.vagrantup.com/docs/installation/))

+##Getting Started
-Clone the repo and run update the `build.sh` script - uncomment one of the following lines
+1. Clone the repo into your project root
+2. Uncomment one of the following lines in `build.sh`

 ```
 # Uncomment depending on which machine you want to build